Article summary:

 - 58% engaged vendors earlier than usual to get those questions answered

-Teams adopt AI faster than they are fixing the system underneath it:
+In-house sales teams adopt AI before they fix the system underneath it:

 - 75% of sales reps report using AI-enabled tools at work